Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 The head opening and being attached like this is a feature I prefer over the older Prestige style as there is no need to remove the head and keep it separate while it is drying out, among other pros.

 I chose to buy the model that came with the cleaning pod.
-It’s quite different from the Braun and Pansonic electronic cleaning and charging stations as it is not electrically powered.
+It’s quite different from the Braun and Panasonic electronic cleaning and charging stations as it is not electrically powered.
 It does not charge or dry the shaver; it only cleans it.

 I also lubricate each blade with a drop of oil after every three shaves (approx.).
-Philips does not mention that we should oil the blades, but I do this as a routine to keep them running smoothly and cutting at their best- when not using the cleaning pod and its fluid.
+Philips does not mention that we should oil the blades, but I do this as a routine to keep them running smoothly and cutting at their best, when not using the cleaning pod and its fluid.

 LED Indicators & Travel Lock